ibiem-2020/ibiem_2020_material/content/lectures/030_reproducible_research.md

 1. Download
 2. Provenance
     -   Verify checksum
-    -   Generate checksum if it didn't come with the data
+    -   Generate checksum if it didn’t come with the data
 3. Protection
     -   Set *READ-ONLY* permissions on data files and data directory
     -   Archive ASAP